katrinekolbjornsen/A3_Use_Case/readme.md

 ### IFC: Describe the IFC entities and properties for each of the elements you identified in your information exchange.
-Describe the data that you need to:
+#### Describe the data that you need to find in the IFC
-#### Find in the IFC
+The data needed in the IFC is:
+- IFC geometry
+-- IFC materials

-#### Find in an external sources i.e. BR18.
+#### Describe the data that you need to find in an external sources i.e. BR18.
 Based on assumptions (useful when we don't have the 'real' data that we need for our tool)